VirologyCharite/vsplit/README.md

 501246926866    10201264671 '\n>hCoV-19/USA/SC-CDC'
 ```

+### Dropping a prefix from the matched pattern

-Second, in this example, we actually don't want the leading newline to be
+Also in the previous examples where we split on `\n>`, we actually don't want
-part of the chunk.
-You can indicate that a certain number of leading
+the leading newline to be part of the chunk.
+You can indicate that a certain
-characters be dropped from the pattern in the returned chunk using
+number of leading characters be dropped from the pattern in the returned
-`--remove-prefix` to indicate a number of prefix characters to drop:
+chunk using `--remove-prefix` to indicate a number of prefix characters to
+drop:

 ```sh
 $ vsplit --remove-prefix 1 --prefix 20 --pattern '"\n>"' --eval --chunk-size 50000000000 sequences.fasta